ebi-ait/hca-ebi-wrangler-central/docs/SOPs/dataset_wrangling_SOP.md

 1. Obtain the access key from a developer ([previous step](https://github.com/ebi-ait/hca-ebi-wrangler-central/blob/master/docs/SOPs/dataset_wrangling_SOP.md#aws-user-for-contributors))
 2. Create an upload area using the guide: [how to create an upload area for the contributors using the hca-util tool]( https://github.com/ebi-ait/hca-documentation/wiki/How-to-administrate-upload-areas-and-transfer-data-using-hca-util)
 3. Get the UUID from the created upload area
-4. These two sets of information need to be sent separately to the contributor to minimise the chance of them falling into the wrong hands and being misused.
+Send these two sets of information separately to the contributor to minimise the chance of them falling into the wrong hands and being misused.

 * **Contributor AWS Access keys** are not considered secure and can be sent in the main `wrangler-team` email thread, usually in the same email with the first spreadsheet and [upload instructions](https://github.com/ebi-ait/hca-documentation/wiki/How-to-upload-data-to-an-upload-area-using-hca-util).
 * **Upload area UUID** is a secure piece of information that should be shared in a separate email with only the contributor and primary wrangler